We are working our way through details associated with this evolving situation as quickly as we can. Please check back frequently for new information.

 What if I need to cancel a campus event?

-Due to public health directives and to protect the safety of the campus community, in-person campus events are canceled through May 17, 2020.
+Due to public health directives and to protect the safety of the campus community, in-person campus events and summer conferences that we host for outside groups have been canceled.
 Event organizers should consult with and notify appropriate individuals to make decisions regarding campus events and are responsible for notifying affected parties.
-If your event appears on the university event calendar, please email firstname.lastname@example.org and indicate if your event should be marked as “canceled” or “postponed/to be rescheduled.”
+If your event appears on the university event calendar, please email firstname.lastname@example.org and indicate if your event should be marked as “canceled,” "virtual," or “postponed/to be rescheduled.”

 Students who are ill with fever, cough and shortness of breath should call Counseling, Health, and Wellness Services (CHWS) at 253.879.1555 before they come in to limit exposure to others; you may be referred to an outside healthcare provider.